 There were many reactions to the Tweet, ranging from positive, to indifferent, to — you guessed it! — negative.

-As you might also have guessed, it’s the latter that really got to me, not because people disagreed with the joke, but because of the backhanded, bitchy, passive-aggressive nature of how that disagreement was expressed, much of it coming from men and women who (in some cases just a few Tweets earlier) continually preach inclusivity and diversity — as long your brand of both lines up with what they believe, of course!
+As you might also have guessed, it’s the latter that really got to me, not because people disagreed with the joke, but because of the backhanded, bitchy, passive-aggressive nature of how that disagreement was expressed, much of it coming from men and women who continually preach inclusivity and diversity — as long your brand of both lines up with theirs, of course!

 Not long after Colin’s Tweet — and amid the veritable shitstorm raging around it — Greg released a statement on behalf of Kinda Funny.